-When an LDR is exposed to light, the resistance increases; this is known as dark resistance.
+When an LDR light sensor is exposed to light, the resistance increases; this is known as dark resistance.
 Conversely, when the resistor is exposed to darkness, the resistance decreases.
 Any device that absorbs light will have significantly less resistance.
 The light intensity will increase, and the current flow will begin to increase if a stable voltage is applied.
 Therefore, the characteristics between resistance and illumination for a particular LDR are shown in the diagram below.

 Since LDRs are not linear devices, the wavelength of the light that strikes them causes a change in their sensitivity.
 Because it depends on the material employed, some types of photocells are not at all sensitive to a particular range of wavelengths.

 When light enters a photocell, the resistance changes within 8 milliseconds from 8 to 12 and takes a few extra seconds to return to its initial value after the light has been turned off.
 Therefore, this is referred to as a resistance recovery rate.
 This attribute applies to audio compressors.

 The bridge rectifier circuit or a battery is used to provide the LDR circuit with the necessary DC voltage.
 This circuit converts the AC source to a DC source.
 To reduce the voltage from 230 volts to 12 volts, a step-down transformer is used in the bridge rectifier circuit.
 DC voltage is converted by connecting diodes in a bridge-like manner.
 The voltage regulator is utilised to transform the 12v DC to 6v DC, and the circuit is subsequently powered by this DC voltage.
 The bridge rectifier and load must both have a constant 230v AC supply for the light sensor circuit to operate constantly.